-When children are flat footed, have rolled ankles, low muscle tone, and any other foot issue that you might think of, they require a particular type of shoes (and in certain cases orthotics) to correct that particular issues.
+When children are flat footed, have rolled ankles, low muscle tone, and any other foot condition that you might think of, they require a particular type of shoes (and in certain cases orthotics) to help treat that condition.

 For the last 3 years I have been helping families find the perfect pair of shoes for their children online.

 I have noticed how most children’s shoe stores have been closing down, and we are left with big retailers that don’t offer personalized attention and have little experience in properly fitting children’s shoes.

 That is the reason why 3 years ago I decided to create Fitting Children’s Shoes, a website that covers every single issue that relates to children’s shoes and how they fit, including the most effective ways on how to solve your child’s foot and leg pain.
 I am an expert when it comes to fitting children’s shoes and orthotics, since I am familiar with which shoe styles and which shoe brands are better than others.